idia640/presentations/week05/PITCHME.md

 - functions to keep goals in mind
 - self-monitoring - check on progress

-Episodic memory is a sub-system that:
+Episodic buffer is a sub-system that:
 - links long term memory
 - integrates information from other sub-systems into a unified experience
 - small area of storage capacity that does not depend on perceptual input.